childsb/glusterfs-hadoop-docs/ConfiguringAmbari.markdown

 # Configuring Ambari Hadoop 1.x #

-These instructions will provide you step-by-step instructions for using Ambari to configure your Hadoop 1.x Cluster on top of GlusterFS.
+These instructions will provide you step-by-step instructions for using Ambari to configure your Hadoop 1.x cluster on top of GlusterFS.

 **Note: These instructions will only work on RHEL.
 Apache Ambari does not yet work on Fedora **